renesas-rz/rzv_drp-ai_tvm/tutorials/tutorial_RZV2H.md

 1. Compile script with onnx model \[CPU and DRP-AI accelerator\]
 2. Compile script with pytorch model \[CPU and DRP-AI accelerator\]
 3. Compile script with tensorflow model \[CPU and DRP-AI accelerator\]
-4. Compile script with onnx model \[Only CPU\]

 All scripts use the DRP-AI Pre-processing Runtime Compile Module to generate object files for pre-processing, which are located in the `preprocess` directory in the output directory.
 For more details on DRP-AI Pre-processing Runtime, please refer to its [Documentation](../docs/PreRuntime.md).

 Additionally, if you want to know how to accelerate the AI model by pruning, you need to introduce the DRP-AI Extension Pack.
 The DRP-AI Extension Pack is pruning tools for accelerating the AI model.
 [See here for more information.](../pruning/how-to/torchvision_resnet50/README.md)